Geological Engineering

 Many of our geological engineering major have gone on to work in a variety of related fields for top industry partners—both nationally and internationally.
 Some of the leading career options for our majors include:

-- Groundwater engineer
+- Hydrology & Groundwater Resources

 - Mineral exploration and development